Mexican nutritionists and buyers discuss crop conditions with Dave Bruntz, farmer from Friend, Nebraska

 “We’re honored to continue to grow our relationships with buyers from across the world,” said Jay Reiners, Chairman of the Nebraska Corn Board.
 “Nebraskan grown agriculture products are some of the highest quality.
 We must continue to tell our stories in farming, trade and an excellent product.
 What we grow matters and ensuring we have worldwide buyers for our crops is important as we can’t utilize all the corn we produce in Nebraska.”

 The visit from the Mexican delegation was an offshoot of an event held earlier in the week, DDGS Symposium in Des Moines, Iowa.
-The event was organized and hosted by the U.S. Grains Council to bring together teams from across the globe to experience American agriculture and its advantages.
+The event was organized and hosted by the U.S. Grains & BioProducts Council to bring together teams from across the globe to experience American agriculture and its advantages.

 Related Articles